kazuibasou/hyper-dk-series/README.md

 	./hyper_dk_series <hypergraph> <dv> <de> <num_gen>

-Three arguments are as follows.
+The four arguments are as follows.

 #### `<hypergraph>`
 The name of the hypergraph.